blockchaintp/sextant/docs/deployments/smart-contracts/daml-on-besu.md

 Note that this deployment includes a `Settings` option - the _gear_ icon - which is covered [here](daml-ledger-admin.md).

-Once you deployment has been added you can view interact with it as described [here](../management.md#generic-interactions).
+Once your deployment has been added you can view interact with it as described [here](../management.md#generic-interactions).

 __NOTE__ deployment is not instantaneous as under the covers Sextant uses the